charlyhayoz/tablefootball_score/README.md

 [![Video of presentation](https://github.com/charlyhayoz/tablefootball_score/blob/main/screenshots/videoImage.png?raw=true)](https://youtu.be/LFZM726dNMA)

 Are you a table football addict ?
 So maybe you find hard to keep scores of your multiple games.
-This project will help you to keep track, see statistics and even have some prediction with machine-learning.
+This project will help you to keep track of games, players and see statistics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>